 July 20, 2010

-UNEXPECTED LIVES, told from a mother's perspective, is the story of how one family confronts cancer in its only children: Valerie, diagnosed when she was three, and, yearls later, Stacy, diagnosed at twenty-five.
+WHY US?
+One Mother's Story, told from a mother's perspective, is the story of how one family confronts cancer in its only children: Valerie, diagnosed when she was three, and, years later, Stacy, diagnosed at twenty-five.
 By revealing central aspects of the struggles to overcome the children's illnesses, the author uncovers her family's will to live fully and enthusiastically.
 Hovering over all, however, is a dark cloud of uncertainty as ordinary people are faced with extraordinary illness.